jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our Earth has predictable weather patterns, Winter, Spring, Summer and Fall happen every year like clockwork.

 Likewise, the game of civilization also has patterns.
 Humanity evolves with technology.
 We make new technology in ages.
 Protagonists invent powerful new tools, which attracts people via the majic of new cyborgology.
-Antagonists resist change to protect their social status by increasing the dark majic attraction of old tools, and using the established social rules to keep new tools from become new levers of power, until a new philosophy helps rewrite the rules, and thus lets society step into the new age.
+Antagonists resist change to protect their social status by increasing the dark majic attraction of old tools, and using the established social rules to keep new tools from become new levers of power.
+Which works until a new philosophy helps rewrite the rules, and thus lets society step into the new age.

 The weather patterns of history look like this.
 Keep this in mind as we uprade ourselves to the Internet Age.
 We're all inside a never ending game of civliation.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>

-_We'll decode these weather patterns in How to See the Matrix._

 ## Cognitive Dissonance Doesn't Know the Weather